Health Insurance Frequently Asked Questions

 - Have a former employer who stopped contributing to your COBRA coverage within the past 60 days.

-Do businesses and those who are self-employed have to sign up during open enrollment as well?
+Do self-employed people and businesses have to sign up during open enrollment as well?

-No. Businesses and self-employed people can still get health insurance at any time during the year.
+No. Businesses and self-employed clients can get health insurance at any time during the year.

 I am self-employed/a business owner.
 Do I have to wait until my annual renewal period to switch my plan to another provider?